Easter Simnel Cake

 • Preheat oven to 350 degrees F.

-• Lightly grease a bundt cake with baking spray or butter and set aside.
+• Gently grease a bundt cake pan with baking spray or butter, and then set it aside.

-• In a medium bowl combine flour, baking soda, baking powder, and salt.
-Stir to combine.
-Set aside.
+• In a medium bowl, combine the flour, baking soda, baking powder, and salt.
+Stir until well combined, and then set aside.

-• In a large bowl beat butter and sugar until fluffy and smooth.
-Add eggs one at a time and whisk after each one.
-Add lemon juice, vanilla, lemon zest, and orange zest.
-Beat until fully combine, scrape the sides and bottom of the bowl.
+• In a large bowl, beat the butter and sugar together until fluffy and smooth.
+Add the eggs one at a time, whisking thoroughly after each addition.
+Then, add the lemon juice, vanilla extract, lemon zest, and orange zest.
+Beat the mixture until all the ingredients are fully combined, making sure to scrape the sides and bottom of the bowl.

 • Stir in raisins, cranberries, dried fruits, and nuts.